 Pulmonary coccidioidomycosis is an infection in the lungs that is caused by the fungus Coccidioides.
 Coccidioidomycosis is commonly called valley fever.
 You can get valley fever by inhaling spores from Coccidioides immitis and Coccidioides posadasii fungi.
 The spores are so small that you cannot see them.
 Valley fever fungi are commonly found in soil in the desert regions of the southwestern United States and in Central and South America.

 The California Department of Public Health estimates that about 150,000 people in the United States contract valley fever every year (CDPH).
-Valley fever is curable and is rarely serious.
-In fact, you may even have the illness without ever realizing it.

 There are two types of pulmonary coccidioidomycosis: acute and chronic.

 Acute coccidioidomycosis is a mild form of the infection.
 Symptoms of the acute infection begin one to three weeks after inhaling the fungal spores and may go unnoticed.
 It usually goes away without treatment.

 Chronic coccidioidomycosis is a long-term form of the illness.
 You can develop the chronic form months or years after contracting the acute form, sometimes as much as 20 years or more after the initial illness.
 In the chronic form of the illness, lung abscesses (infections) can form and rupture (burst) releasing pus into the space between the lungs and ribs.
 Scarring may occur as a result.

 The majority of people infected with this fungus do not develop the chronic form of pulmonary coccidioidomycosis.